 NOTE: See Annex G of 3GPP TS 23.501 [3] for deployment examples for the SCP.

 Indirect Communication shall support the same level of security as Direct Communication.
-Security requirements for Indirect Communications are specified in 3GPP TS 33.501 [17].
+Security requirements for Indirect Communications are specified in clause 5.9.2.4 of 3GPP TS 33.501 [17].
 TLS shall be used between the SCP and NFs, if network security is not provided by other means.
-When co-located within a same deployment unit, a NF and SCP may interact using HTTP.
+When co-located, the NF and the SCP may interact using HTTP.

-Editor's Note: Security requirements for Indirect Communication are still being studied by 3GPP SA3 in 3GPP TR 33.855, see potential security requirements in clauses 4.1.10 and 4.1.11 of 3GPP TR 33.855 in particular.
-Clause 4.1.11.3 of 3GPP TR 33.855 also indicates that it is possible to assume physical security within a deployment unit.
-The above paragraph will be aligned with the final SA3 outcomes.